belindanovoa/project2/README.md

 # Critive
-Critive is a web application that allows users to ask questions and obtain answers from other Critive Users.
+Critive is a web application that allows users to ask questions and obtain answers from other Critive users.
+Critive users will be able to vote for the best answers to a single question posted by a user.
+The answers will then be listed in descending order rank them by most popular likes.

 # Prerequisites
 - Git clone git@github.com:belindanovoa/project2.git